Paget's disease of the breast

+Radiotherapy is given as a series of short daily sessions, usually Monday-Friday, with a rest at weekends.
+Each treatment takes 10-15 minutes.
+A course of radiotherapy for breast cancer usually lasts three weeks.
 Your doctor or nurse will discuss the treatment and possible side effects with you.
-The skin in the treatment area may become red or sore, or if you are dark skinned, it may become darker.
+The skin in the treatment area may become red or sore or, if you are dark skinned, it may become darker.
 You’ll be given advice on how to look after your skin.
 You’re likely to feel tired during treatment and this may continue for a month or two after it.
 Get plenty of rest, but balance this with gentle, regular exercise, such as short walks, which will give you more energy.

 Side effects usually gradually disappear once your treatment has finished.

 Some breast cancer cells have oestrogen receptors on their surfaces.
 This is called oestrogen receptor positive (ER positive) breast cancer.
 Oestrogen is a hormone produced in the body.
 It can encourage some breast cancer cells to grow.

 If you have ER positive breast cancer, you'll be prescribed hormonal therapy to reduce the risk of cancer coming back and to protect the other breast.
 You usually have it for up to five years.
 There are different types of hormonal therapy and they work in different ways.
 Some hormonal therapies reduce the amount of oestrogen in the body, while others prevent oestrogen from reaching the cancer cells.

-Drugs such as tamoxifen|, anastrozole|, letrozole| (Femara ®) or exemestane (Aromasin ®) may be used.
+Drugs such as tamoxifen, anastrozole, letrozole (Femara ®) or exemestane (Aromasin ®) may be used.

 Your doctor or breast care nurse will give you more information about the hormonal therapy you'll be having and any possible side effects it may have.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
 It's not used to treat an underlying DCIS, but it may be given if the cancer is invasive.

 Our section on chemotherapy discusses the treatment and its side effects in more detail.
 We also have information on individual chemotherapy drugs.

 Some breast cancer cells have too much of a protein called HER2 (human epidermal growth factor 2) on their surface.
 The extra HER2 receptors stimulate the cancer cells to divide and grow.
 Herceptin locks on to the HER2 protein.
 This blocks the receptor and stops the cells from dividing and growing.

 Herceptin only works in women who have cancer with high levels of the HER2 protein (HER2 positive breast cancer), which you will be tested for.
 It can be used to treat early breast cancer or breast cancer that's spread (secondary breast cancer).

-Herceptin can affect the way the heart works so you will have tests to check the health of your heart first.
+Herceptin can affect the way the heart works, so you will have tests to check the health of your heart first.